 - Only Six Faces: The space crew can seem this way, since they're all clean shaven, brown-haired men with similar haircuts and identical uniforms (with the exception of the cook).
 A slightly darker shade of grey on the Captain's outfit to make him stand out or a patch with medical insignia on the ship's doctor might have helped a bit.

 - Overprotective Dad: Morbius, subconsciously.
 Morbius said Altaira could leave for Earth whenever she wished, and might have even believed it at the time.
 The unconscious desires of his id have a different opinion, to the point that they manifest as a monster to destroy others in order to protect her.

 - Override Command: Altaira uses "Command Override Archimedes" to get Robby to leave against her father's orders.

-- Papa Bear: A shipload of sex starved spacemen sniffing around his daughter brings out Morbius' 'creature from the id' eventually endangering even her with its unreasoning possessive rage.
+- Papa Wolf: A shipload of sex starved spacemen sniffing around his daughter has the doctor understandably upset.
+It also brings out Morbius's long-dormant 'creature from the id,' eventually endangering even her with its unreasoning possessive rage.

 - Perilous Power Source: The Krell cube's core, filled with nuclear reactors.
 Morbius even refrains from showing as "One cannot behold the face of the gorgon and live!" ("Gorgon Gazing" was even the former trope name).

-- Pietà Plagiarism: Robby carrying Altaira in the poster.
+- Pietŕ Plagiarism: Robby carrying Altaira in the poster.

 - Please Put Some Clothes On: Captain Adam's reaction to Altaira's being exposed while swimming.